zebexx/reinforcement_learning_by_example/README.md

 ------------
 Run `python ddqn/main.py`

-Progress will be printed in console.
+Progress will be printed to the console.
-Once finished the environment histroy will be saved in `history` Graph data will be saved in `graphData`
+Once finished the environment history will be saved in `history` Graph data will be saved in `graphData`
 A graph will be generated displaying the learning curve of the agents trained in the main directory.